AP Stylebook: Edition number: Spanish edition

 Due to the rising influence of the Spanish language worldwide, in November 2012 Associated Press added, in addition to American English, its first ever Spanish edition of its stylebook.
-The Spanish edition is separate from English edition and has a different website, as well as Twitter and Facebook accounts.
+The Spanish edition is separate from the English edition and has a different website, as well as Twitter and Facebook accounts.
 Unlike the English edition which currently has both online and print versions, the Spanish edition only has an online edition.
 The Spanish edition does not have an 'edition number' since it only exists as an online service.

 Revision process

-From 1980 to 1984 the English edition was updated biennially; then from 1985 to 2020, the English edition was updated annually, usually in May, at which time edits and new entries were added to keep the stylebook up to date with technological and cultural changes.
-As of the end of 2022, no further editions have been published since the 2020 edition.
+From 1980 to 1984, the English edition was updated biennially; then from 1985 to 2020, the English edition was updated annually, usually in May, at which time edits and new entries were added to keep the stylebook up to date with technological and cultural changes.
+As of the middle of 2024, the most recent edition is the 2024–2026 edition (57th edition).